 - If you have a stand mixer, simply place all the cake ingredients in the mixer bowl and whizz until you have a smooth cake mix.
 Not to worry if, like me, you don't have one – this gluten free cupcake recipe can be made just as well using human power!
 In a large bowl, cream the butter and the sugar until smooth.
 Then add the eggs one at a time, combining well after each.
 Finally, sift in the flour, baking powder and xanthan gum and mix for a few minutes until everything is perfectly smooth.

 - Line a cupcake or muffin tray with cupcake cases.
 For these Easter bunny cupcakes, some pretty Easter themed or green-coloured cases would be perfect, but any design is fine.

-- Add the green food gel to the large bulk of the buttercream and whisk again to distribute the colour evenly.
-You buttercream should now be a light green colour and easy to spread, however if it is still a bit crumbly or stiff in texture, add a tsp of milk or two to make it a bit easier to work with.
+- Set 1 tbsp of buttercream aside in a small ramekin (we will use this for the red flowers later).
+Add the green food gel to the remaining buttercream and whisk again to distribute the colour evenly.
+Your buttercream should now be a light green colour and easy to spread/pipe, however if it is still a bit crumbly or stiff in texture, add a tsp of milk or two to make it a bit easier to work with.